 • Not good for flat feet

-Do-win is a great shoe for perhaps the most economical price…if your feet are a match
+Do-win is a great shoe for perhaps the most economical price…if your feet are a match.

 28. Adidas Men's Powerlift 4

-Adidas Powerlift 4 are an amazing pair of shoes for weight lifting.
-I personally own these so I’m biased, but I can tell you that these instantly improved my form and performance.
-The outer sole is entirely made from canvas giving it light but durable feel.
-The heel is constructed out of high-density EVA foam with a .6″ drop.
+Adidas Powerlift 4 is an amazing pair of shoes for weight lifting.
+I personally own these so I'm biased, but I can tell you that these instantly improved my form and performance.
+The outer sole is entirely made from canvas giving it a light but durable feel.
+The heel is constructed out of high-density EVA foam with a .6" drop.
 This makes the height the perfect go-between and offers considerable aid with heavy squats.
 The lacing system comes with a velcro strap which helps with support.
 Reading reviews is enough to give you an idea of the quality that has become synonymous with this series.
 Plus, they have generally priced lower than many other lifting shoes thanks to their sleek and basic design.
 Be aware they are narrow and buyers are advised to buy a .5 size up

 • Budget-friendly (relative, ha)

 • Solid review on performance

 • Very comfortable yet solid feel

 • Perfect .6" heel height for general use

 • Can be slippery on a wet surface